A complete guide to MRCP Part 2 for 2025

 Although MRCP Part 2 requires you to build on the knowledge that is assessed in Part 1, there is one key difference between the two exams.
 While Part 1 is purely made up of text based multiple choice questions, MRCP Part 2 often uses images to display clinical scenarios.
 Among other medical related occurrences, these images usually include x-rays, pathology slides, CT and MRI scans.
 On top of having the relevant medical knowledge, you will need to be able to interpret the information that is given to solve the problems and answer the questions.

 There are four different periods throughout the year that you can sit the exam.
-Generally, these occur in February, May, September and November.
-For UK students, the application fee is £460, while international students have to pay £616.
+For UK students, the application fee is £489, while international students have to pay £655.
 You can submit an application for the MRCP Part 2 exam through the MRCP UK website.

-The upcoming exam dates for 2024 are as follows:
+The remaining exam dates for 2025 are as follows:

 Exam date Application period Results by